niranois13/holbertonschool-simple_shell/README.md

 - How does the shell use the PATH to find the programs
 - How to execute another program with the execve system call
 - How to suspend the execution of a process until one of its children terminates
-- What is EOF / “end-of-file”?
+- What is EOF / "end-of-file"?
 ## Requirements

 - Allowed editors: vi, vim, emacs